MoleWhat/MoleWhat/README.md

 * The game is divided into two different type of questions.
 This one is an example of matching the correct image with the molecule name
 <img src="gui/molewhat_matching.png" width="424" height="324">

-* In this other one, you got to type the correct molecula name based on the showed image
+* In the other one, you type the correct molecule name based on the showed image
 <img src="gui/molewhat_typing.png" width="424" height="324">

 * In addition, it contains a button that takes you directly to the home page.
 It is located in the bottom right